Bacra/node-mconfig/README.md

 MConfig reads configuration files in the `./config` directory for the running process.

-This can be overridden by running application width `mconfig_cwd` argv or setting the `$NODE_CONFIG_DIR` environment variable.
+This can be overridden by running application width `mconfig-dir` argv or setting the `$NODE_CONFIG_DIR` environment variable.

 ```
-node app.js --mconfig_cwd=/home/user/etc/node_config/
+node app.js --mconfig-dir=/home/user/etc/node_config/ --no-mconfig-here
 ```

-Of course, you can also set mconfig module `cwd` variable to change the directory.
+Of course, you can also set mconfig module `cwds` variable to change the directory.

 ## Difference from config